Programs

 Become a nurse practitioner with Herzing University

-To become a nurse practitioner, you will be required to complete graduate-level nursing courses in a Master of Science in Nursing (MSN) degree program.
-Herzing University offers an online CCNE accredited1 MSN program with unique concentrations focusing on 5 different types of nurse practitioner specialties:
+To become a nurse practitioner, you will be required to complete graduate-level nursing courses in a Master of Science in Nursing (MSN) or Doctor of Nursing Practice (DNP) degree program.
+Herzing University offers an online CCNE accredited1 MSN program with unique specializations focusing on several different types of nurse practitioner specialties:

 Specialize in the adult population (ages 13 and above) in a critical care environment.